Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Adiabatic quantum-state preparation

-with $\tilde{g_n}$ being a positive constant that can be computed a priori~\cite{cugini2025exponential}.
+with $\tilde{g_n}$ being a positive constant that can be classically upper bounded a priori~\cite{cugini2025exponential}.
 In particular, if the energy levels of $H(s)$ remain non-degenerate for all $s \in [0,1]$, one can take each $\sigma_n(s)$ to be the $n$-th eigenvalue.
 In this case, Eqs.~\eqref{eq: adiabatic error} and \eqref{eq: exponential bound} ensure that the $n$-th eigenstate of $H_0$ approximately evolves into the corresponding $n$-th eigenstate of $H_T$ at the final evolution step, $s = 1$, with an error that decays at least exponentially with $\tau$.

-However, if any level crossing occurs at any point $s \in [0,1]$, Eq.~\eqref{eq: adiabatic error} no longer guarantees that a specific eigenstate of $H_0$ is uniquely mapped to its corresponding eigenstate of $H_T$.
+If this is the case, the initialization of the n-th eigenstate of $H_0$, followed by the application of $U_\tau \left( 1\right)$, represents a simple way to approximate the n-th eigenstate of $H_T$ with arbitrary precision.
+On the other hand, if any level crossing occurs at any point $s \in [0,1]$, Eq.~\eqref{eq: adiabatic error} no longer guarantees that a specific eigenstate of $H_0$ is uniquely mapped to its corresponding eigenstate of $H_T$.
 In all these cases, which are very common in many-body systems, one needs to bundle all the crossing levels in the same partitioning $\sigma_n(s)$ in order to guarantee a strictly positive spectral gap $\Delta_n(s)$.
 Crucially, as a result the AP is only able to ensure that an initial eigenstate associated, e.g., to $\sigma_n(0)$, deterministically evolves into an unknown superposition of the eigenstates whose eigenvalues belong to $\sigma_n(1)$.
-From these general considerations, it is evident that level crossings stands as a fundamental limitation to the effectiveness of AP protocols.\\ Notwithstanding, a key general consideration can be made here to address this challenge, which will be central for the development of the B-SAP algorithm that we will present in the following Section.
-When multiple energy levels cross at a specific evolution parameter value $s \in [0,1]$, the eigenvalues of the corresponding $H(s)$ exhibit an increased degree of degeneracy.
-This, in turn, is directly related to the dimensions of an irreducible representation of the symmetry group of the Hamiltonian $H(s)$~\cite{landau2013quantum}.
+From these general considerations, it is evident that level crossings stand as a fundamental limitation to the effectiveness of AP protocols, just as exponential closings of the energy gaps with system size $L$ can hinder the scaling in Eq.~\eqref{eq: exponential bound}, eventually requiring superpolynomial time $\tau$ for convergence.

-In light of this, a straightforward approach employed to avoid level crossings during adiabatic evolution is to design the auxiliary Hamiltonian $H_0$ such that the symmetry group of $H(s)$ is as reduced as possible.
-This is typically obtained by adding terms to the initial Hamiltonian $H_0$ that explicitly break the symmetries of $H_T$ ~\cite{chakraborty2022classically, hamma2008adiabatic, ciavarella2023state}).
-However, in practical implementations the additional terms used to break the system symmetries may complicate the adiabatic Hamiltonian $H(s)$, often introducing accidental symmetries that lead to undesired level crossings.
-These challenges underscore the need for a more refined approach in order to enhance the robustness of the AP protocol.
-In the following Section we will introduce the B-SAP algorithm to specifically address these precise limitations.